hasezoey/typegoose-v2/README.md

 To ask questions or just talk with us [join our Discord Server](https://discord.gg/BpGjTTD)

+## Integration

+This Project should work with `class-transformer` & `class-validator`

 ## Additonal Infos

-Please know that this is a side project, that tries to reinterpret mongoose into typescript (extended typegoose) and please know that this project should not be considered stable
+Please know that this is a side project, that tries to reinterpret mongoose into typescript (extended typegoose)
+And please know that this project should not be considered stable

 This Project (typegoose-v2) is not compatible with mongoose or typegoose